SlimHintz/movie-data-eda/README.md

 #### Conclusions

 It is our opinion that if Microsoft wishes to get into the movie industry, the safest way to do so would be to invest heavily into large, blockbuster type films particularly Musicals and Sports based movies to do well.
-In addition, they should aim to release those movies in either April, October or December to have the greatest expected ROI.
+So long as they invest a over 100 million in their movies, they should be fine.

 However, smaller budget films have almost a 15% chance of returning over 1000%.
 This is something that should be investigated further.
 In particular, Horror, Crime and Mystery films can yeild an enormous ROI under some currently undiscovered conditions.
 It is our opinion that any studio should be investing in lower budget indie films in order to maximise their chances of returning on their investment.